-If you are a parent/caregiver and you have a concern or grievance against the College and it remains unresolved, or if you are dissatisfied with the outcomes, the complainant has the right to seek other avenues of appeal through authorities such as the Catholic Education Office Adelaide or Mercy Education Ltd (www.mercy.edu.au).
+If you are a parent/caregiver and you have a concern or grievance against the College and it remains unresolved, or if you are dissatisfied with the outcomes, the complainant has the right to seek other avenues of appeal through governing authority, Mercy Education Ltd (www.mercy.edu.au).
+Complaints made to Catholic Education South Australia are directed back to the College or the Board Chair as appropriate.